HowMuchDoINeed.co logo

 Does fastener spacing change for hardwood vs softwood?

-Yes, hardwoods are less likely to split but may require slightly greater edge distances or pre-drilling for large fasteners.
-Softwoods are more prone to splitting, so spacing and edge distances are even more important.
+Yes.
+Hardwoods are less prone to splitting but may need slightly greater edge distances or pre-drilling for larger fasteners.
+Softwoods are more vulnerable to splitting, so spacing and edge distances matter even more.
+Don't treat them the same — they're not.

 Can I use nails instead of screws or bolts for structural timber?

-Nails are suitable for many timber connections, but screws and bolts provide greater holding power and are often required for structural joints—especially in outdoor or load-bearing situations.
-Always follow code recommendations and engineer’s advice.
+Nails work fine for plenty of timber connections, but screws and bolts offer greater holding power and are often required for structural joints — particularly outdoors or in load-bearing situations.
+Follow code recommendations and, where in doubt, take an engineer's advice over a YouTube comment.

 How do I avoid timber splitting when fixing fasteners?

-Use correct spacing, pre-drill pilot holes (especially in hardwood), avoid over-tightening, and keep well clear of timber edges and ends.
+Stick to the correct spacing, pre-drill pilot holes (especially in hardwood), don't over-tighten, and keep well clear of timber edges and ends.
+Four habits that'll save you a lot of cracked boards.

 Are there differences in spacing for exterior vs interior timber work?